-3. Don’t scientists know about melting permafrost already?
+3. Don’t scientists know about thawing permafrost already?

 Yes, scientists have already raised concern that rising temperatures could thaw part of the vast reservoir of frozen methane along continental shelves and undersea in the Arctic and, more recently, in the Antarctic.

 But there is a lot of uncertainty about how big the global reservoir is and how much of it is thawing, which we wrote a bit more about here.
-About 60 per cent of methane in the atmosphere results from human activity, like agriculture and landfill.
-So far, only a small amount is from melting permafrost.
-The remaining 40 per cent is released naturally from wetlands.
+About 60% of methane in the atmosphere results from human activity, like agriculture and landfill.
+So far, only a small amount is from thawing permafrost.
+The remaining 40% is released naturally from wetlands.

 All of this uncertainty means that the Intergovernmental Panel on Climate Change has been unable to properly account for thawing permafrost in its projections for future global warming.

 4. What does the new UNEP report say?

 The new report is a synthesis of the most up-to-date scientific research.
 It says that permafrost covers a quarter of the northern hemisphere and currently stores around 1700 billion tonnes of carbon – almost twice the amount currently present in the atmosphere.